Columbia Island (Washington, D.C.): Early formation of Columbia Island

-Expanding and developing Columbia Island
+Development

 Arlington Memorial Bridge and the expansion of Columbia Island

 In 1922, Congress authorized the Arlington Memorial Bridge Commission (AMBC) to hold a design competition for the proposed Arlington Memorial Bridge.
-It awarded the design commission to the firm if McKim, Mead and White, which appointed architect William Mitchell Kendall to be the lead designer.
+It awarded the design commission to the firm of McKim, Mead and White, which appointed architect William Mitchell Kendall to be the lead designer.
 Congress subsequently authorized construction of Kendall's bridge on February 24, 1925.
 The legislation authorizing construction of the bridge also provided for the construction of approaches (on-ramps, off-ramps, and pedestrian areas) on both the D.C. and Virginia ends of the bridge; for the improvement of B Street NW as a new ceremonial avenue to link to the bridge; and for the construction of a roadway (eventually called Memorial Drive) between the bridge and the main gate of Arlington National Cemetery as well as a new ceremonial entrance at this gate (subsequently known as the Hemicycle).

 Preliminary designs for the bridge showed it terminating on Columbia Island, which necessitated expansion of Columbia Island.
 The United States Army Corps of Engineers already planned to dredge the Potomac River and enlarge Columbia Island, so on April 1, Secretary of War John W. Weeks ordered the expenditure of $114,500 to dredge the river between the Highway Bridge and the Lincoln memorial.
 The dredged material was to be dumped on Columbia Island.
 To ensure the island could support the bridge, the Corps also planned to construct a 20 ft levee around the island.

 The Corps reached an agreement with the AMBC in April 1925 to jointly share the cost of dredging, which involved the removal of 2.5 e6cuft of river bottom, and the construction of 2000 ft of seawall and 15000 ft of levee.
 About 40 acre of Columbia Island was to be removed in order to widen the main Potomac River channel, and the height of the island raised from 6 ft above average water level to 22 ft over two years.